 Figure 1: Example of a graph produced by the journaling tool.
 Specifically, a region of one image (hat) was spliced into another image (orig_input) to create a new image (input_mod_1).

+Quality and thorough journaling is critical.
+More information captured during journaling provides insurance that future post processing activities have the required information.

+Do not combine manipulations together.
+For example, do not convert to JPG and perform a crop at the same time.

+Please follow the quality assurance guidelines outlined in this document (11 QA Process).

 Installation

 The most direct way to obtain the most recent version of the tool is to download it from GitHub.
 Navigate to https://github.com/rwgdrummer/maskgen and click the green “Clone or Download” button.
 The user can either download everything in a ZIP, or clone using GitHub’s desktop application.
 Experienced users may choose to clone via the git command line tool.